ronney19/sn38/README.md

 ## License

-This project is licensed under the MIT License.
+This repository is licensed under the MIT License.
 Full details are available in the [LICENSE](LICENSE) file.